hugokernel/micropython-nanoweb/README.md

 Nanoweb is a full asynchronous web server for micropython created in order to benefit from a correct ratio between memory size and features.

-It is thus able to run on an ESP8266.
+It is thus able to run on an ESP8266, ESP32, Raspberry Pico, etc...

 ## Features